Anthony W. Ivins: Church service

 In 1875, Ivins was part of an exploratory mission that found many sites in New Mexico and Arizona which were later colonized by the Mormons.
 In 1877, he served a mission to New Mexico, where he focused much of his attention on the Native Americans, but also preached to people of Mexican descent.

 In the years immediately after his marriage, he served as a member of the stake high council in St. George.
 In 1882, Ivins was called on a mission to Mexico City, where he served for about the next two years.
 He served as the first stake president in Colonia Juárez, Chihuahua; the Juárez Stake was the first stake in Mexico.
 Ivins served in this position until his call to the Quorum of the Twelve in 1907.

 Ivins was ordained an apostle and joined the Quorum of the Twelve Apostles on October 6, 1907, after the death of George Teasdale.
 From 1918 to 1921, Ivins was the superintendent of the Young Men's Mutual Improvement Association.
-In 1921, Ivins was called as second counselor to Heber J. Grant in the First Presidency, and was replaced in the Quorum of the Twelve by Alonzo A. Hinckley.
+In 1921, Ivins was called as second counselor to Heber J. Grant in the First Presidency, and was replaced in the Quorum of the Twelve by John A. Widstoe.
 In 1925, Ivins became the first counselor to Grant in the First Presidency, and he served in this position until his death on September 23, 1934, aged 82.